 Students pursuing a Bachelor of Science degree in Business may also pursue any university approved minor except the economics minor and the business administration minor.
+Students pursuing a concentration in nonprofit leadership may not pursue a nonprofit leadership minor.
 See catalog section concerning minors.
 Usually, completing the degree with a minor will require more than the minimum 120 credit hours to graduate.